Cian-H/MTPy/README.md

 A python based tool for Meltpool Tomography.
 Currently very much a work in progress.
 In the process of being refactored, reorganized, and redesigned a little to turn it from a draft tool into a more polished and useful library ready to be rolled out to the broader community.

+## Daily Notes

+- Pulled read_layers out of module to more simplify project
+    - Need to remove remnants from this project and reorganise it
+    - Should probably remove julia remnants while im at it
+- Test still failing
+    - Giving error:
+    ```
+    FAILED tests/loaders/aconity_test.py::test_read_layers
+    ValueError: Unable to coerce to DataFrame,
+    shape must be (0, 4): given (128, 4)
+    ```
+- Error is surprisingly informative but not sure where its occuring
+- Is `ValueError` so likely originates from python
+- Huge logs returned by dask as it spins up many clients:
+    - Might make sense to suppress dask logs
+    - But error might be in `dask`?
+    - Maybe just suppress `dask.distributed`
+- Either way: need to clean up logs and go through in detail

 ## Todo

 - [x] reorganize project folder structure (proper /src directory, etc)